Categories

 Mary (Hayley Law) bumps into college acquaintance Mark (Ben Rosenfield) while she’s at the store buying a pregnancy test following a hookup.
 He is undeterred by the awkward situation — in fact, he offers moral support by singing while she pees on the stick — and when it comes up negative they decide to go out to lunch to celebrate.

 Jump ahead a year in the future, and Mary and Mark are in love.
 They decide to elope.
-They fit each other perfectly — she likes his dorky, unfiltered sense of humor; he digs her fiery intensity and stubbornness.
+They fit each other perfectly — she likes his dorky, unfiltered sense of humor; he digs her fiery intensity and passion.
 And for a (very) short period all seems peachy keen.
 Then, at literally the first party after their wedding, someone makes a remark to Mary that it must be tough being shackled up with just one guy.
 Mary gets a sad glint in her eye.

 Later, she suggests to Mark they open up their relationship, and he is understandably a bit put off by this.
 But the nature of their relationship is riding whims and respecting the freewheeling spirit of each other.
 So after some back-and-forth, they give it a go.